influential-warriors-and-leaders

 The Cultivation of Fearlessness

 Physical courage also required rigorous physical conditioning.
 Samurai trained daily in swordsmanship (kenjutsu), archery (kyūdō), horsemanship, and unarmed combat.
 This preparation built not only skill but also confidence.
-A well-trained samurai knew their capabilities and limitations, which allowed them to face dangerous situations with realistic self-assurance rather than blind bravado.
+A well-trained samurai knew their capabilities and limitations, allowing them to face dangerous situations with realistic self-assurance rather than blind bravado.
+The Hagakure advises that constant practice until techniques become second nature is the path to genuine courage in action.

 Legends of Physical Bravery